deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18538/index.md

 > </details>

-> Table 1 presents a quantitative comparison of different methods on the SMITE-50 dataset, showing the F-measure and mIOU for each category with 10 reference images used during training.
+> Table 1 presents a quantitative comparison of three methods (Baseline-I, GSAM2, and SMITE) across four categories (Face, Horse, Car, and Non-Text) in terms of F-measure and mIOU metrics, using 10 reference images for training.

 {{< table-caption >}}